DaoCasino/monorepo-tools/README.md

 ### [monorepo_split.sh](./monorepo_split.sh)

-Split monorepo built by `monorepo_build.sh` and push all `master` branches along with all tags into specified remotes.
+Split monorepo built by `monorepo_build.sh` and push all `development` branches along with all tags into specified remotes.

 Usage: `monorepo_split.sh <remote-name>[:<subdirectory>] <remote-name>[:<subdirectory>] ...`

 ### [monorepo_add.sh](./monorepo_add.sh)

 Add repositories to an existing monorepo from specified remotes.
 The remotes must be already added to your repository and fetched.
-Only master branch will be added from each repo.
+Only development branch will be added from each repo.

 Usage: `monorepo_add.sh <remote-name>[:<subdirectory>] <remote-name>[:<subdirectory>] ...`